What you need to know before turning the key

 With pre-ride inspections and key advice, what you’re really after is worry-free adventure on the trails.
-But what really makes days long and carefree are your warranty.
-The protection of an extended warranty like Can-Am’s B.E.S.T. lets you focus on your vehicle and enjoy every mud-sprayed minute.
+The protection Can-Am’s B.E.S.T. lets you focus on your vehicle and enjoy every mud-sprayed minute.
 You enjoy 6-, 12-, 24-, 30- or 36-month coverage beyond the manufacturer’s limited warranty on most BRP vehicles, kicking in the second your vehicle’s limited warranty expires.
 B.E.S.T. repairs can be done through any authorized BRP dealer in North America.
 You get maximum enjoyment and dependability from your vehicle since B.E.S.T. doesn’t saddle riders with mileage or time restrictions.

 Extend your warranty and make days on the trails truly worry-free.
 Learn more about what is covered and what the service offers no matter the mileage.

 A head-to-toe list of essential ATV & side-by-side riding gear

 For your safety and total enjoyment of your ATV or SxS, proper off-roading gear is a must.
 Let’s take a look at some essentials: